alizraksi/sorva/README.md

 ### Quick start

+Let's go through the following example:

+What fraction of the general ('ALL') population has a heterozygous LOF variant anywhere in the gene DMD, after filtering out all variants with MAF > 0.05 ?

     python sorva.py --genelist ensembl75 --genomebuild hg19 -c lof -p ALL -m 0.05 -b binary -z het --gene DMD

+How about anywhere within described protein domains in DMD?

     python sorva.py --genelist ensembl75 --genomebuild hg19 -c lof -p ALL -m 0.05 -b binary -z het --gene DMD --protdomains

-    #The output of the first command becomes the -f parameter of the following command to calculate p-value:
+We had sequenced 10 unrelated individuals and 8 of them had heterozygous variants in DMD.
+How likely is this to occur by random chance?
+The output of the first command becomes the -f parameter of the following command to calculate our p-value:

-    python statistics.py -f 0.00239616613419 --n1 10 --s1 3
+    python statistics.py -f 0.1134185303514377 --n1 10 --s1 8

 ### sorva.py